QueenofParts/customer_banking/README.md

 ## Credits and Types of help:
 My collaborators for this project are:

    • Omar Hassanein   (add link to github profile)

-   • Farzana Azad-Hussain  (add link to github profile)
+   Omar helped me tremendously by pointing out that calling

 With many thanks to them for time spent, Farzana and Omar provided the following help: